-After receiving so many requests for plans for the Byron Tiny House, we are pretty excited to share that they are now available on TinyHousePlans.com!!
+After receiving so many requests for plans for this tiny house, we are pretty excited to share that the Byron tiny house plans are here!!
 Nadine, the designer, had her plans professionally drawn up and we can tell you that they’re stunning; truly an exceptional set of architectural plans.
 And you won’t find them on any other plans website.
 You can access full information about the plans HERE.

 If you haven’t heard of the Byron tiny house before, it’s a stunning, modern Australian Tiny House designed by Nadia Marshall, where she lives with her husband, Kester and their two Australian Shepherds.
 It is extra-wide so is designed for a stable position with minimal moving.
 The extra width combined with the generous use of windows give it a very open, spacious feel.
 The Byron Tiny House would make a beautiful primary residence for a single or couple with animals and/or an AirBnB style rental.
 The Byron’s dimensions are 24’7″ x 9’10” x 14’7″.

 The Byron Tiny House took 18 months to design and every millimeter was thought through in detail.
 I designed everything during this time from granny flats to container homes and double decker buses but the tiny house dimensions worked the best for a small space.

 I’m often asked ‘what would you change about the design if you did it again’ and I honestly wouldn’t change a thing!
 The style of the house is influenced by a combination of Japanese and Scandinavian design but mainly we wanted something that felt modern, open and spacious with clean, minimalistic lines… but also cosy, warm, homey and welcoming.